dmaclach/svg2pdf/README.md

 # svg2pdf

-This is a simple wrapper around CoreSVG's CGSVGDocumentCreateFromData and CGContextDrawSVGDocument.
+This is a simple wrapper around CoreSVG's `CGSVGDocumentCreateFromData` and `CGContextDrawSVGDocument`.

 It maintains the vectors as opposed to rasterizing the image.

+NOTE: This uses private APIs (at least as of macOS 26) so please don't attempt to distribute this without giving users appropriate caveats.

 Usage:
 ```